Asset Accounting in Central Finance

 Up to S/4HANA 2020 for projects (WBS elements) only the reporting scenario is supported.
 Projects replicated by ALE/IDOC can only be changed in the master system.
 Thus, a settlement rule cannot be maintained in Central Finance for replicated projects and a settlement is not possible.
 Further restrictions see SAP Help – ALE Business Processes: Work Breakdown Structure or Internal Order Distribution and also roadmap below.

 (4) What are the restrictions around Asset Accounting with Central Payment?

-See SAP Note 2346233 – Central Payment for SAP Central Finance: Pilot Note for Activating Central Payment and 2827364 – Central Payment for SAP Central Finance: Central Payment for SAP Central Finance allows you to make centralized payments and perform centralized clearing activities in the Central Finance system instead of each source system.
+See SAP Notes 2346233 – Central Payment for SAP Central Finance: Pilot Note for Activating Central Payment and 2827364 – Central Payment for SAP Central Finance: Central Payment for SAP Central Finance allows you to make centralized payments and perform centralized clearing activities in the Central Finance system instead of each source system.
 Since S/4HANA 1709, customers need to be aware of and accepting restrictions and pass comprehensive customer testing on productive data and processes before Central Payment going live for productive usage: […]

 - Decentral Asset Accounting: